rafwell/laravel-simplegrid/README.md

 ```
 The result will be like this:
 ![Complex grid](https://image.ibb.co/jyi4aa/Captura_de_tela_de_2017_03_01_15_12_05.png)
 The advanced search allow you search field by field.
-The renderer is like this:
+The rendered is like this:
 ![Complex grid advanced search](https://image.ibb.co/mvESva/Captura_de_tela_de_2017_03_01_15_14_03.png)

 ##Language
 This package is multi-language.
 We use the location of you laravel instalattion, configured in your ```config/app.php```.
-If we have the translation their will be automatically loaded.
+If we have the translation this will be automatically loaded.
 You can see the currently supported languages in our [lang folder](resources/lang).

 ##Disclaimer
 This repository is new, 'forked' from [rafwell/laravel-grid](https://github.com/rafwell/laravel-grid).
 The original repository does not contemple multi-language features.
-Him will'be descontinued when this is ready for production applications.
+It has been discontinued in favor of this.

 ##Contribute
 If you want contribute, you can open issues to discussion.